Asura3301/nanogpt/README.md

 # nanogpt
 Personal Projects | Reference for Andrej Karpathy

-# Decoder-only transformer for character-level language modeling.(With inputs of Shakespear text)
+# Generatively Pretrained Transformer (GPT), following the paper "Attention is All You Need".
+This is Decoder-only transformer with 10 million parameters for character-level language modeling.
+Pretrained on Shakespeare dataset.

 ---